 A mix of personalities & interests

-Room assignments in the Houses are intentionally made so that each House includes a cross section of the University population, with respect to students’ academic and extracurricular interests, home states, and countries.
+Room assignments in the Houses are intentionally made so that each House includes a cross section of the University population, with students from various states and countries who have diverse academic and extracurricular interests.

 Consider your preferences